dmavani25/dhyey/ML_README.md

 ## Objective

-The objective is to create a document retrieval system that accurately identifies and ranks static HTML documents based on their relevance to a given search term, leveraging machine learning (ML) for advanced feature extraction and scoring.
-This system aims to provide efficient querying capabilities on an average local machine with an O(1) time complexity for retrieving results.
+The objective is to create a document retrieval system that accurately identifies and ranks static HTML documents based on their relevance to a given search term (one word only), leveraging machine learning (ML) for advanced feature extraction and scoring.
+This system aims to provide efficient querying capabilities on an average local machine with an O(1) time complexity for retrieving results (or querying) by performing the pre-processing beforehand, and thus saving the computational time in querying mechanism.

 ## System Overview

 The system comprises two primary phases: an enhanced preprocessing phase utilizing ML for in-depth document analysis and feature extraction, and a querying phase designed for fast retrieval of documents based on relevance scores.
-This document details the methodologies for relevance scoring, indexing, and the ML models employed in the preprocessing phase.
+This document details the methodologies for relevance scoring, indexing, and the ML models employed in our framework.

 ## 1. Preprocessing Phase

 ### 1.1 HTML Parsing and Feature Extraction

-#### Process

-- **Text Extraction**: Utilize a parsing API to extract plain text from HTML documents.
+- **Text Extraction**: Utilize a parsing API (assumed to be given to us) to extract plain text from HTML documents.
 This includes all textual content, ignoring scripts and non-visible elements.
 - **Structural Analysis**: Extract HTML structural elements such as headings (H1, H2), bold text, links, and lists.
-These elements often indicate key sections and terms within the document.
+These elements often indicate key sections and terms within the document, which can be of more importance and may better represent a given document.

-#### ML Feature Extraction

 - **Semantic Embedding Generation**: Use NLP models (e.g., BERT, GPT) to generate semantic embeddings from the extracted text.
 These embeddings capture the contextual meanings of phrases and terms within each document.
 - **Structural Feature Extraction**: Assign weights to text based on HTML tags, recognizing that certain tags (e.g., H1, bold) may indicate higher importance of the enclosed text.